v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/export-search-results.md

 - MED150
 - MET150
 ms.assetid: ed48d448-3714-4c42-85f5-10f75f6a4278
-description: "Export the search results from a Content Search in the Office 365 Security &amp; Compliance Center to a local computer.
-Emaill email results are exported as PST files.
+description: "Export the search results from a Content Search in the Office 365 Security & Compliance Center to a local computer.
+Email results are exported as PST files.
 Content from SharePoint and OneDrive for Business sites are exported as native Office documents. "
 ---

 # Export Content Search results from the Office 365 Security & Compliance Center